jnelson2003/Alaska-Axe-Company/README.md

 ## 👤 User Experience (UX) Blueprint

-Our design decisions are heavily driven by the principles found in **Laws of UX** (e.g., Hick's Law, Serial Position Effect, Jakob's Law).
+Design decisions are heavily driven by the principles found in **Laws of UX** (e.g., Hick's Law, Serial Position Effect, Jakob's Law).

 ### 🎯 Core User Intent
 Most visitors are trying to do exactly one of three things: